AntonRize/WILL/README.md

 ## About The Project

-"WILL Geometry" is a comprehensive theoretical physics model that build on principals of relatinalism, episteamic hiygine and makes no ontological commitments.
+"WILL Geometry" is a comprehensive theoretical physics model that build on principles of relationalism, epistemic hygiene and makes no ontological commitments.

 ## Nothing is assumed.
 Everything is derived.